ayushikhandal/genai-powered-hybrid-telecom-support-ecosystem/README.md

 <<<<<<< HEAD
-# GenAI-Powered Hybrid Telecom Support Ecosystem
+# 🤖 GenAI Telecom Support Chatbot

+**An AI-powered hybrid chatbot that solves 90%+ of telecom customer queries instantly, with real-time escalation to human agents when needed.**